Henrygb/RepData_PeerAssessment1/PA1_template.md

 These differences might have been more accentuated if the imputation of missing values had not ignored weekdays and weekends, or if the imputed values had not been included in the charts.
+THere might be other patterns worth investigating in future: Saturdays and Sundays might have different patterns, and Fridy evenings might not be the same as other weekday evenings.